TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 You can already tell most of the commands by its name.
 There are a few that are confusing for some people that I have tested with.
 I'm also going to explain it from below.

-IMPORT: While creating C-REAL, I have encounter many times that ".aRole" not working.
+IMPORTANT: While creating C-REAL, I have encounter many times that ".aRole" not working.
 It's not a bug, but I think it's probably discord's bug.
 So when ".aRole" is not working you'll have to wait for a few minutes, or a few hours or a day to use it again.
 And during my testing, it seems like there's a limit of how much channels, categories, and roles you can create on a server.
 It's probably around 500.
 When you are seeing "unable to" create something many times, that means it's either the don't have permissions to create or the server reached it's limit.

 ## Check list for setting up everything
 1. Get a discord profile(token) for the bot.